 History of The Game

-Three Card Poker is the most exciting and successful table game invented in the past century.
-While games like roulette, blackjack and craps may be better known, players have flocked to Three Card Poker because it is easy to learn and easy to play.
-There are over 1,800 Three Card Poker tables found in casinos throughout the world, and the success of the game has much to do with the personality and persistence of the man responsible for its introduction to the casinos of the world.
+3 Card Poker is the most exciting and successful table game invented in the past century.
+While games like roulette, blackjack and craps may be better known, players flock to 3 Card Poker because it is easy to learn and easy to play.
+There are over 1,800 3 Card Poker tables found in casinos around the world and the success of the game has much to do with the personality and persistence of the man responsible for its introduction to the casinos.

-The game of Three Card Poker was invented by Englishman Derek Webb, a professional poker player, who thought a game that combined the excitement of poker and the speed of regular casino games might just be a great combination.
-He was right.
-Using a Standard English deck of 52-cards, the game pits each player’s three card hand against the dealer’s, and includes a bonus payoff up to 50-1 on a mini-royal hand of suited Ace-King-Queen.
+The game of 3 Card Poker was invented by Englishman Derek Webb, a professional poker player who thought a game that combined the excitement of poker with the speed of regular casino games would be a hit.
+Using a Standard English deck of 52 cards, the game pits each player’s three card hand against the dealer’s and includes a bonus pay-off up to 50-1 on a mini-royal hand of suited Ace-King-Queen.

-Webb toyed with his game idea for several months, striving to keep the rules easy, the payoffs large, and the house percentage reasonable enough to get casino owners interested in housing his game.
-Originally marketed as Brit-Brag and then Casino Brag, Webb tested the waters in 1994 after applying for patents in Great Britain and the United States.
-His marketing was done under the name Prime Table Games, but the British Casino Association (now know as National Casino Industry Forum) suggested that he first try gaining experience in the United States, since United Kingdom gaming regulations did not permit a table game such as Three Card Poker and the regulators were reluctant to make substantial changes to their rules and regulations for an unproven game.
+Webb worked on his game idea for several months, striving to keep the rules easy, the payoffs large, and the house percentage reasonable enough to get casino owners interested in housing his game.
+Originally marketed as Brit-Brag, and then Casino Brag, Webb tested the waters in 1994 after applying for patents in Great Britain and the United States.
+His marketing was done under the name Prime Table Games, but the British Casino Association (now known as National Casino Industry Forum) suggested that he first try gaining experience in the United States.
+As United Kingdom gaming regulations did not permit a table game such as 3 Card Poker, the regulators were reluctant to make substantial changes to their rules and regulations for an unproven game.

-After meeting with casino owners in Reno, Las Vegas, and Atlantic City, Webb finally convinced Barry Morris, Vice President of Grand Casino, Gulfport (Mississippi) to allow a trial on the casino floor.
-The 3.5 percent house edge was just right as far as Morris was concerned, but it was Webb who made his most important decision upon gaining Morris’s trust: he promised to train the casino’s dealers at no cost.
+After meeting with casino owners in Reno, Las Vegas and Atlantic City, Webb finally convinced Barry Morris, Vice President of Grand Casino, Gulfport (Mississippi), to allow a trial on the casino floor.
+The 3.5 per cent house edge was just right as far as Morris was concerned, but it was Webb who made his most important decision upon gaining Morris’s trust as he promised to train the casino’s dealers at no cost.

-Again, Webb spent hours training the dealers and hawking the game on the casino floor.
-Players found the game to be fun, easy, and often filled with big payouts.
-The trip to the US had originally been nothing more than a chance to get a game or two on trial and gather the stats for the United Kingdom regulators; instead, the game was so popular that competing casinos in many cities fought for a chance to have Webb bring his game to their properties next.
+Again, Webb spent hours training the dealers and pushing the game on the casino floor.
+Players found the game to be fun, easy, and often filled with big pay-outs.
+The trip to the United States had originally been nothing more than a chance to get a game or two on trial and gather the stats for the United Kingdom regulators.
+Instead the game was so popular that competing casinos in many cities fought for a chance to have Webb bring his game to their properties next.

-In fact, the game was so popular so fast, that Webb couldn’t keep up with the expansion of his business.
+The game became so popular so fast that Webb couldn’t keep up with the expansion of his business.
 In addition, he was hit with a lawsuit filed by Progressive Games Inc. citing patent infringement.
-Under the stress and demands of marketing the new game and the lawsuit, Webb met with Joseph Lahti, President of Shufflmaster (think shuffle machines and Let it Ride), who offered to help defend Webb’s original patent claims in court and a $3 million check for the rights to Three Card Poker.
+Under the stress and demands of marketing the new game and the lawsuit, Webb met with Joseph Lahti, President of Shufflemaster (think shuffle machines and Let it Ride), who offered to help defend Webb’s original patent claims in court.

 Finding 3 Card Poker Online